bitnet-io/stacks-bech32-buffer-bitnet-stacking-legacy/README.md

 # THIS IS FOR LEGACY USING ADDRESS-VERSION 0x19

-# FOR SEGWIT USING ADDRESS-VERSION 0x02 see here
+# for segwit addresses (starting with bit) see this html tool

 * https://github.com/bitnet-io/stacks-bech32-buffer-bitnet-stacking-segwit